 Nasal sinus surgery is almost exclusively performed by otolaryngologists, such as Dr. Linkov.
 These are Ear, Nose, and Throat specialists with extensive training in all aspects of head and neck surgery.
 Internal nasal anatomy is complex and in close association with other vital structures that need to be protected during sinus surgery.

 Most sinus surgery costs are covered by insurance.
 Keep in mind that certain surgeons are not in-network providers.
 Many insurance policies have out-of-network coverage which may apply.
 As long as the sinus surgery is performed in the proper ambulatory surgical center then the facility and anesthesia fees are covered by insurance as in-network.

-Dr. Gary Linkov is a board-certified otolaryngologist (head and neck surgeon / ENT) and facial plastic surgeon in Manhattan, NY.
-Dr. Linkov is a busy septoplasty and rhinoplasty surgeon with extensive experience treating all conditions of the nose.
+Dr. Gary Linkov is a board-certified otolaryngologist (head and neck surgeon / ENT) and facial plastic surgeon.
+Dr. Linkov is a busy septoplasty and rhinoplasty surgeon in NYC with extensive experience treating all conditions of the nose.